fpstatistics/Path_NNG/README.md

 # Path_NNG
-The solution path of non-negative garrotte  established by the algrithm similar to LARS
+The solution path of non-negative garrotte  established by the algrithm similars to LARS

 ## referrence